History of Garth Brooks in Timeline

 1931: Birth of Troyal Raymond Brooks Jr.

 In 1931, Troyal Raymond Brooks Jr., Garth Brooks' father, was born.
-He worked as a draftsman for an oil company.
+He later worked as a draftsman for an oil company.

-February 7, 1962: Birth of Garth Brooks
+February 7, 1962: Garth Brooks' birth

-1971: Jack Clement Founded Jack's Tracks Recording Studio
+1971: Jack Clement founded Jack's Tracks Recording Studio

 1975: Allen Reynolds Purchased Jack's Tracks Recording Studio